top of page

 Nonetheless, his teammates Eugenio Castellotti and Peter Collins were also quite fast, only 1.3 and 2.3 sec behind the Argentinean respectively, while the other two Ferrari drivers de Portago and Gendebien were not so convincing, taking only 9th and 11th positions.
 As for the Ferrari experimental car, contrary to expectations, it did not bring any tangible speed advantage, and therefore all the drivers preferred to start the race on usual Ferraris D50.

 However, the real surprise in the qualification was the incredible speed of the Vanwall cars, thanks to which the drivers of the British team were able to challenge the Maranello team and take the next three places on the grid after the scarlet cars.
 At the same time, the American Harry Schell stood out in particular, who managed not only to take 4th position, losing less than 3 sec to Fangio, but also to secure Chapman's 5th place on the grid, driving another excellent lap behind the wheel of Colin's car.
 However, this did not help Vanwall's chief designer at all.
-Colin himself was not very fast, seriously inferior to his teammates, and during one of the fast laps, the Englishman, due to the brake lock in the Thillois hairpin, first crashed into Hawthorn's car, who was on the warm-up lap, and then completely flew off the track, ramming a concrete pilon.
+Colin himself was not very fast, seriously inferior to his teammates, and during one of the fast laps, the Englishman, due to the brake lock in the Thillois hairpin, first crashed into Hawthorn's car, who was on the warm-up lap, and then flew off the track at all, ramming a concrete pilon.
 Fortunately, Chapman himself was not injured in this accident, but his car was seriously damaged, which actually put an end to his further participation in the Grand Prix.

 Meanwhile, at Maserati, things were not going well.
 The drivers of the Modena team were desperately short of speed, and the best that Behra and Moss managed to achieve was 7th and 8th on the starting field.